polarsource/polar-raycast/README.md

-# Polar
+# Polar for Raycast

-Manage all your Polar products, sales & analytics
+Manage all your Polar products, sales & analytics within Raycast